knaidu/problem-solving/bst/count_entries_in_interval.md

 - While doing this each time we take the left child we leave the count unchanged, when we take the right child we add 1 + left children to the count
 - Similarly find the right most node that is closest to the end_interval
 - Now subtract this from the total number of nodes at the root to get the number of entries that are within the specified interval

+## Complexity
+- Since we are essentially descending down the height of the tree in both cases, the overall complexity is O(log n)